wangyuanqun/techInterviewNote/main/AWS certificate/Solutions architect Associate.md

 * Application LB
     * is great for **micro servicews & container-based application** - Docker & Amazon ECS
-    * Can use Security Groups to control the inbound and outbound connections
-        * for example, for the instances under ALB, edit the inbound rules to only allow the security group that the ALB is in.
+    * static DNS name
+    * supports redirects (from HTTP to HTTPs)
+    * routing table to different target groups
+        * URL
+        * hostname
+        * Query String.
+Headers
     * The instances can only see the private ip address of the ALB, to get the client's ip addresses, ALB adds a header called **X-Forwarded-For**

 * Network LB - ultra high performance
-    * it has **one static IP per AZ**, and supports assigning Elastic IP
+    * it has **one static IP per AZ**, and supports assigning Elastic IP, also a static DNS name
     * target groups
         * EC2 instances
         * **private** IP address